py2ai/py2ai.github.io/_posts/2026-05-03-Ruflo-Multi-Agent-AI-Orchestration-for-Claude-Code.md

 | LLM Providers | Anthropic only | 5 providers with failover |
 | Security | Standard | CVE-hardened with AIDefence |
 | Cross-Machine | Not supported | Zero-trust federation with mTLS |

+> **Important:** Federation uses zero-trust security with mTLS and ed25519 challenge-response, meaning agents on different machines can collaborate without leaking sensitive data.
+A 14-type PII detection pipeline automatically strips personal information before it leaves your node.

 ## Troubleshooting